 Place it in a container (including the zest and ginger) Let it cool to room temperature then refrigerate for a minimum of 4 hours to a maximum of 24 hours.
 The longer it rests the deeper the flavor.

-Discard the zest and ginger.
-Thoroughly mix the mandarin juice with the sugar syrup.
+Thoroughly mix the mandarin juice with the sorbet syrup.

 Scoop into a container, place a piece of plastic wrap or parchment paper on the surface and freeze until firm (2-4 hours minimum)

 The size of the mandarin zest should be a little over an inch.
-Anything bigger will absorb too much of the sugar syrup and throw off the proportions of the recipe.
+Anything bigger will absorb too much of the sorbet syrup and throw off the proportions of the recipe.

 No need to fuss over the ginger.
 Slice it and throw it in.
 Peel it or not – your choice.

-For a subtle ginger flavor take out the ginger after 20 minutes.
-The longer the ginger sits in the syrup the stronger the flavor.
+For a subtle ginger flavor, remove the ginger after 20 minutes.
+The longer it sits in the syrup the stronger the flavor.